BeyondScheme/BeyondScheme.github.io/_posts/2016-04-26-distributed-game-of-life-in-elixir.md

 end
 {% endhighlight %}

-Another thing is removing cells from the list of alive cells.
+Another thing is removing cells from the list of alive cells:

 {% highlight elixir %}
 # test/game_of_life/board_test.exs